 Asanas that help you with flexibility, mobility and stability in your lower body are Eka Pada Rajakapotasana variations (One-Legged King Pigeon Pose), Malasana (Garland Pose), Virabhadrasana (Warrior 1 Pose) and Prasarita Padattanasana variations (Wide-Legged Standing Forward Bend).
 These poses stretch the arches of your feet, ankles, calves, thighs, hamstrings, groin, hip adductors, thorax and abdomen.

 Parsvottanasana (Intense Side Stretch Pose) is a good pose not only for your lower body but also it deepens the range of motion in the shoulder girdle.
 Another asana that helps you with the flexibility and mobility of your shoulder region and the hip opening is Gomukhasana (Cow-face Pose).

 Grip, forearm, upper arms, shoulders, legs and core strength are crucial for climbers.
 A weak core can leave you susceptible to lower back pain and muscle injuries.
 You will definitely find many props to work out at a climbing hall, to exercise your grip, arm and core muscles.
 Asana such as Paripurna Navasana (Boat Pose), Ardha Navasana (Half Boat Pose) and Chaturangadandasana variations (Plank Pose) help beginners you gain core and arm strength before you try advance strength training exercises.

 I hope all the above Yoga asanas and tips help you with your climbing adventures.
-Feel free to contact me at email@example.com if you have any special queries.
-Click here to book a 60mins Live-Online Yoga trial session for FREE!
+Do Like, share and comment!
+And feel free to contact me at email@example.com if you have any special queries.
+Click here to book an Online Yoga session now!